 Emphatic introduction to the world

 The world first set eyes on Pele in Sweden in 1958.
-He was just 17 when he played in his first FIFA World Cup, a slight teenager who emerged from nowhere to light up the tournament with his dazzling skills.
+He was just 17 when he played in his first World Cup, a slight teenager who emerged from nowhere to light up the tournament with his dazzling skills.
 It is often said that it was player power that earned Pele a place in the starting line-up for Brazil's third match of the finals against the Soviet Union.
 He had been sidelined by a knee injury but on his return from the treatment room, his colleagues closed ranks and insisted upon his selection in attack alongside Vava.

-The prodigy repaid his team-mates with the only goal against Wales in the quarter-finals - and in doing so established a record as the youngest scorer in FIFA World Cup history, aged 17 years and 239 days.
+The prodigy repaid his team-mates with the only goal against Wales in the quarter-finals - and in doing so established a record as the youngest scorer in World Cup history, aged 17 years and 239 days.
 Having found his range, he then struck a second-half hat-trick inside 23 minutes in Brazil's 5-2 defeat of France in the semi-finals.

-By now, Pele was unstoppable, allying perfect technique with lightning speed, intelligence and opportunism, and he rounded off his first FIFA World Cup with two splendid goals against Sweden in the Final.
+By now, Pele was unstoppable, allying perfect technique with lightning speed, intelligence and opportunism, and he rounded off his first World Cup with two splendid goals against Sweden in the Final.
 For the first, he had the audacity to pull off a sombrero, lifting the ball over the last defender before smashing the ball home on the volley.
 His second, in the final minute, was a looping header over the keeper.
 Sweden player Sigge Parling later confessed that "after the fifth goal, I felt like applauding."

 At the final whistle, Seleção keeper Gilmar had to console the boy wonder, who was carried off the field in tears on his team-mates' shoulders.
 "I felt like I was living in a dream," remembered Pele, and in many ways he was, a player set apart by his extraordinary talent.
 In the years that followed he only got better.
 He scored 127 goals in 1959, 110 in 1961, and inspired Santos to consecutive Copa Libertadores triumphs in 1962 and 1963; conquests which preceded back-to-back Intercontinental Cup successes.

-Pele arrived at the 1962 FIFA World Cup in Chile ready to set the world alight again.
+Pele arrived at the 1962 World Cup in Chile ready to set the world alight again.
 It was the perfect stage to showcase his talents but, sadly, he aggravated a groin injury in Brazil's second outing against Czechoslovakia and did not reappear.
 Instead, he watched from the sidelines as his team-mates regained their world title.
 Pele was, by now, a marked man and the same unhappy fate awaited him in 1966 in England, where he again exited the finals on a stretcher, the victim of some fierce tackling in games against Bulgaria and Portugal.
 This time, though, Brazil joined him in departing the scene early, falling at the first hurdle.

 The King is crowned

 Pele would have to wait until Mexico 1970 before reminding the world of his exceptional talents.
-In the first FIFA World Cup to be broadcast around the world in colour, 'The King' shone in all his glory, ably assisted by team-mates Jairzinho, Tostao, Rivelino, Gerson and Carlos Alberto.
+In the first World Cup to be broadcast around the world in colour, 'The King' shone in all his glory, ably assisted by team-mates Jairzinho, Tostao, Rivelino, Gerson and Carlos Alberto.
 Highlights included his attempted lob from the halfway line against Czechoslovakia, a stunning header that brought an even more stunning save from England goalkeeper Gordon Banks, and the unforgettably cheeky moment when he stepped over the ball, letting it run past Uruguay keeper Ladislao Mazurkiewicz, before shooting narrowly wide.

-Fittingly, it was Pele who scored Brazil's 100th FIFA World Cup goal in the 4-1 Final win over Italy - a header after a typically athletic leap.
+Fittingly, it was Pele who scored Brazil's 100th World Cup goal in the 4-1 Final win over Italy - a header after a typically athletic leap.
 "It was a special feeling to score with my head.
 My father once scored five headers in one match - that's one record I've never been able to beat."
-It was his 12th goal in 14 FIFA World Cup appearances and he remains one of only two footballers to have netted in four separate tournaments.
+It was his 12th goal in 14 World Cup appearances and he remains one of only two players to have netted in four separate tournaments.

 Besides scoring, he provided the sublime lay-off for Carlos Alberto to conclude a nine-pass move with the spectacular final goal against Italy.
 Tarcisio Burgnich, the Azzurri defender given the unenviable task of marking Pele, was later quoted as saying: "I told myself before the game, 'he's made of skin and bones just like everyone else'.
 But I was wrong".